1937 Cardiganshire County Council election

-The fifteenth election to Cardiganshire County Council took place in March 1937.
+The sixteenth election to Cardiganshire County Council took place in March 1937.
 It was preceded by the 1934 election and, after those scheduled for 1940 and 1943 were postponed due to the Second World War, by the 1946 election.

 Candidates

 36 of the 50 councillors were returned unopposed and this resulted in fourteen contests, one fewer than three years previously Political affiliations did not feature in the election.

 Retiring aldermen

 Eight aldermen retired, of whom four sought election.

 Contested elections

 Following the fourteen contests, three retiring members (including one who withdrew too late to be removed from the ballot paper) were defeated while two retiring aldermen were defeated by incumbent councillors.

 Outcome

 Very little change took place as a result of an election in which only one sitting member lost his seat.